What is a Florida probate, and how does probate work in Florida?

 In order to take care of the decedent’s creditors (anyone she owed money), actual notice of the Florida probate is given to all known creditors.

 A notification is sent by certified mail to each creditor the Personal Representative knows about.
 Since the Personal Representative may not know about all creditors, notice is published in a newspaper announcing the name of the decedent and giving information to allow the filing of a claim in the probate.
 Creditors have a period of time to file their claims with the Probate Court.
 In Florida, this period of time is 3 months from first publication of notice.
 (For known creditors, those given actual notice, the time limit to file a claim in the probate is 30 days.)
-Therefore during this time there is a waiting period in the probate process.
+Therefore during this time there is a waiting period in the probate attorney in Naples, FL.
 Anyone who does not file a claim in the time allotted is thereafter barred from payment.
 The ability to cut off liability for future payments is a benefit of the probate process.
 This is particularly true in large, complex estates.

 After the creditor’s claims period has expired, the Personal Representative can satisfy the properly filed claims.